htmfilho/cheetah/README.md

        $ cd path/to/cheetah
        $ go build cmd/terminal/cheetah.go

+4. Run the app:

+       $ ./cheetah [-f team.json]

-4. Install the app, making it available in any terminal:
+6. Install the app, making it available in any terminal:

        $ go install cmd/terminal/cheetah.go

-5. Copy the file `team.json.example` to a convinient place and rename it to `team.json`
+7. Copy the file `team.json.example` to a convinient place and rename it to `team.json`

-6. Update the `team.json` file with information about the sprint.
+8. Update the `team.json` file with information about the sprint.

 ## Usage